Are you in need of some winter weekend inspiration?

 Further north, the protected beaches of the Northumberland Coast AONB offer fantastic stargazing opportunities.
 If you’re lucky enough to get a clear night with the right conditions, you'll be perfectly placed to witness one of nature's most spectacular wonders - the Northern Lights.

-Self-catering cottages offer the most authentic and cosy accommodation option for a long winter weekend up north.
+Self-catering cottages offer the most authentic and cosy accommodation option for a family or romantic weekend up north.
 Your own space allows you to relax by the fire at the end of a long day exploring and sample some of the food and ales you’ve bought at the markets, the perfect home-away-from-home.

 Cottages in Northumberland is the region’s one-stop-shop for booking cottage holidays.
-With a wide range of self-catering Northumberland cottages available, there’s something to suit all tastes and budgets.
+With a wide range of self-catering Northumberland cottages available, there’s accommodation to suit all tastes and budgets.

 Find out how to make the most of your time and explore Northumberland in the dark – it is just as good with the lights off!